For patients and consumers2024-10-08T23:27:58+00:00

 About clinical trials

-Metro North Health is committed to continually improving patient care through research.
-In Metro North, the health needs of our patients drive our research focus.
-Through research, we will find new ways to diagnose, treat and prevent diseases and ill-health.
+Clinical trials are essential to the development of new interventions and an important cornerstone in Metro North Health’s commitment to continually improving patient care through research.
+Through clinical trials we will find new ways to diagnose, treat and prevent diseases and ill-health.

 Find out more about clinical trials